WallStreetMojo

 Differences Between Profit and Income

 There is a slight difference between Profit vs. Income.
-They are two critical terms that are useful in determining the financial strength of a company.
+However, they are two critical terms that are useful in determining a company's financial strength.

 The terms Profit and Income are often synonymous, especially net profit and net income, which are quite similar but are different from the point of view of accounting.